drstearns/tutorials/src/goslicemap/index.md

 ## Slicing Arrays

-A slice in Go is like a flexible window into an underlying fixed-size array.
+A slice in Go is like a flexible window over an underlying fixed-size array.
 A slice is actually a small struct that contains three fields:

 - a pointer to the first element in the underlying array that the slice can see
 - the number of elements after the starting element that the slice can see (length)